Access the latest news, analysis and trends impacting your business.

 Choosing the right team of experienced professionals to handle the IPO process is critical for success.
 The following entities are enlisted by the company to help manage the process:

-A financial printer work with your law firm to create and file S-1 prospectus and other SEC-required documents necessary for your IPO.
+A financial printer will work with your law firm to create and file S-1 prospectus and other SEC-required documents necessary for your IPO.
 Your S-1 prospectus will go through many iterations (proof cycles) and often several filings with the SEC throughout the process.
 Your financial printer will process “Author’s Alterations” and EDGAR Filings of your document until finalized, including style, formatting and printing.

 2. Conduct due diligence